-Online auctions (and online "pre-bidding" prior to a Gala) take considerable energy and publicity to drive traffic to your site and should not be undertaken on a whim.
-Without a targeted effort, ancillary online auctions often fail to deliver the desired level of revenue (and this is doubly true for stand alone online auctions).
+The success of Online auctions (and online "pre-bidding" prior to a Gala) depends on you driving traffic to your site.
+This can take considerable energy and publicity and should not be undertaken on a whim.
+Without a targeted effort, ancillary online auctions often fail to deliver the desired level of revenue (and this is doubly true for stand-alone online auctions).
 Here are some tips and tools for promoting your event.

 1. Talk it up well in advance of bidding.
-Take every opportunity (newsletters, posters, meeting announcements etc.) to let your supporters know that an online auction/online pre-bidding is on the calendar and feature teaser items as they are added to the auction.
+Take every opportunity (newsletters, posters, meeting announcements, etc.) to let your supporters know that an online auction/online pre-bidding is on the calendar.
+Feature teaser items as they are added to the auction.

 2. Make it easy for people to access your site.
 Import a spreadsheet of all potential bidders into your event site so you can take advantage of the new Invitation to Bid tool.
 Email invitations can be sent to any/all selected users with a valid email.
 The emailed invitation contains a token/link that recipients can click to access your site, choose an online handle and start browsing/bidding.

 You also want to provide a link directly to your Online Catalog in every electronic communication for anyone that didn't receive an invitation.
 In printed materials - direct people to the main website for your organization (and place a link directly to your Online Catalog on the homepage).

 3. Once you've driven traffic to your site - let them bid!
 Think carefully about whether a "preview" period helps or hinders your fundraising effort.
 If your event is truly an auction - and items are sold to the highest bidder - there is no upside to coaxing someone to your site, then blocking them from bidding.
 If you are selling coveted, fixed-price items on a first-come, first-served basis, there may be an argument for allowing a preview period prior to launch - but even then, rewarding the early birds may be more effective at driving traffic to your site than promoting a preview period.